-Every governing council and school council has to have a finance advisory committee.
+Every governing council has to have a finance advisory committee.
 They are central to how a council deals with the site’s finance and budgets.
 Even if you aren’t on the finance advisory committee, this page will help you to know what happens and how they work with you and your site’s council.

 Meetings must be held: